yashsaboo/Prolog-Programs/ReadMe.md

 # Prolog Programs
 A peek into a realm called logic programming.
-Prolog is alanguage which belongs in that domain, and has been largely used in computational linguistics and AI.
+Prolog is a language which belongs in that domain, and has been largely used in computational linguistics and AI.

 ## File Details
 3 Prolog Codes which works on relations like: Symptoms->Disease, Family Relations and a set of random relation which will determine if Alan can swim.